syncfusion/blazor-docs/src/charts/sparkline/dimensions.md

 </SfSparkline>
 ```

-> Refer [code block](#size-for-container) to know the property value of `populationData`.
+> Refer to the [code block](#size-for-container) to know about the property value of the `populationData`.

 ![Sparkline Chart in pixel](./images/SparklineDimension/Inpixel.png)

 ### In Percentage

-By setting values in percentage, the Sparkline Chart get their dimension with respect to their containers.
-For example, when the height is set to "50%", Sparkline Chart is rendered to half of its container width.
+By setting values in percentage, the Sparkline Chart gets their dimension with respect to their containers.
+For example, when the height is set to "50%", the Sparkline Chart is rendered to half of its container width.

 ```csharp
 @using Syncfusion.Blazor.Charts